 The internet is full of data on the problem of the magnesium shortage and how to correct it.
 Unfortunately, there are a lot of jokers getting on the bandwagon, so we have a link below that is sound and well tested.
-Read the comments when you go there, because there are more than 200 of them with some very useful info and remember ‘eat the meat and spit out the bones.’
+Remember ‘eat the meat and spit out the bones.’

-All plants need magnesium to function properly and if your soil had enough of it this article would not be necessary.
+All plants (like humans) need magnesium to function properly and if your soil had enough of it this article would probably not be necessary.
 All plants, your houseplants, flowers and vegetables can benefit from magnesium added to the soil and their better health and growth will in turn benefit you.
 It is hard to damage a plant with too much magnesium.
 But use your brains anyway.
 The best method I know, and used all my life, is Epsom salts, at a rate of one tablespoon mixed in 5lt – one gallon – water, sprayed on plant leaves every 6 weeks or as necessary. another way is to apply one desert spoon around the base of a medium house plant and water in.
 Work from those measurements.

 Epsom salt, – magnesium sulfate – also acts as a fertilizer by sprinkling one tablespoon dry at the base of the plant and watering in well.
 This last method is wonderful for promoting health and strong colors for flowers, especially roses.
 Always test and be judicious.

 Here’s a tip for getting quick and cheap magnesium at Gwens Nest, be patient they take forever to get to the point.